 - Together with the students, the high school student adviser must present the project proposal to the NIP.

-- The adviser must accompany the students during the course of their work at NIP.
+- The adviser must accompany the students, at all times, during the course of their work at NIP.

 - In case your IP proposal is approved, your Parents/Guardians and school must issue a statement that the National Institute of Physics and the University of the Philippines shall not be liable for any accidents or body injuries, including death, occurring to you and for any loss of your personal property while in the premises of the University.